mirandamorton1/Colleage-List-Generator/README.md

   * [Questions](#questions)

   ### Installation:
   To install, clone the repository and place it in your terminal.
 In the terminal, enter the command `npm init` to install npm.
 Install inquirer by entering `npm install inquirer`.
-Start the program by entering `node index.js` into the terminal and answer each question accordingly.
   ### Usage:
-  To use this app, follow the steps above from Installation and load the module into your code and require it when needed: `const inquirer = require('inquirer')`
+  After installation, start the program by entering `node index.js` into the terminal and answer each question accordingly.
   ### License